 We want to ensure that this fund is allocated to projects in areas that are most in need of capital funding to deliver the additional 30 hour places needed to meet local sufficiency need.
-We reserve the right to withhold part of the fund, upon reviewing geographical coverage of the successful projects, ipggedo2305 being we have allocated funds to projects in areas in most need of capital funding to deliver the additional 30 hour places, based on local sufficiency need.
+We reserve the right to withhold part of the fund, upon reviewing geographical coverage of the successful projects, if we do not believe we have allocated funds to projects in areas in most need of capital funding to deliver the additional 30 hour places, based on local sufficiency need.